GSA/digitalgov.gov/content/news/2024/08/2024-08-01-supporting-innovation-through-the-american-rescue-plan.md

 ---
-source: ""
 date: 2024-08-01
-title: Supporting innovation through the American Rescue Plan
+title: "Supporting innovation through the American Rescue Plan"
-deck: A case study on using ARP funding as a catalyst for long-term resilience
+deck: "A case study on using ARP funding as a catalyst for long-term resilience"
-summary: GSA uses American Rescue Plan funding for over 40 initiatives to foster community, improve user experiences, and empower underserved populations.
+summary: "GSA uses American Rescue Plan funding for over 40 initiatives to foster community, improve user experiences, and empower underserved populations."

 # See all topics at https://digital.gov/topics
 topics:
-  - innovation
+  - digital-service-delivery
   - cloud-and-infrastructure
   - search
+  - user-centered-design
+  - innovation

 # See all authors at https://digital.gov/authors
-authors: []
+authors: ambuj-neupane

 slug: supporting-innovation-through-the-american-rescue-plan

+primary_image:

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 In March 2021, the [American Rescue Plan (ARP)](https://www.congress.gov/bill/117th-congress/house-bill/1319) was passed to provide direct relief to the public, rescue the American economy, and beat the COVID-19 virus.

 GSA’s [Technology Transformation Services (TTS)](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services) includes a portfolio of over 40 initiatives that are using ARP funding to improve the public’s experience and access to government services.
 While these investments initially focused on immediate needs to recover and rebuild from the COVID-19 pandemic, the TTS ARP team and our partner agencies saw an emerging long-term need to support services in an increasingly digital world.